hopsoft/hero/README.md

 ## Why Hero?

 * It matches the mental map of your business requirements
-* It produces testable coponents
+* It produces testable components
 * It easily handles changing requirements
 * It reduces the ramp up time for new team members